AT THE HEART OF EDINBURGH’S OLD TOWN

 Also involved was William Adam the renowned Scottish architect, a man responsible for designing some of the country’s grand country houses.
 Hopetoun House near Edinburgh is a prime example.

 Sir Walter Scott

 During the first quarter of the 19th century, thanks in many ways to Sir Walter Scott, the castle started the long process of moving from military fortress to visitor attraction.

 It was Scott who discovered the Honours of Scotland (the Scottish crown jewels) in a hidden room in the depth of the castle.
 They had lain there undisturbed since 1707 and the Union of Parliaments.
 Today they are on display in the Crown Room.

 For many visitors the most important date in the castle’s busy calendar is the Edinburgh Military Tattoo an occasion which once again allows this lofty citadel to puff out its chest in pride as the massed pipes and drums parade on a windswept Esplanade.

 Looking on are from the gatehouse facade are the figures of Robert the Bruce and William Wallace, two of Scotland’s greatest heroes,

 Edinburgh Castle is situated at the top end of the Royal Mile which is at the heart of the Old Town.
 It’s clearly visible from most parts of the city centre so it’s not hard to find.

-If you’re walking and that’s the best way to get around Edinburgh, it’s around a mile from Waverley Station.
+If you’re walking, and that’s the best way to get around Edinburgh, it’s around a mile from Waverley Station.
 It’s an uphill journey and the streets are crowded in the summer so leave a bit of extra time to get there.
-There is no public parking at the Castle unless you are a Blue Badge holder and then it’s first come first served. if you’re on a tour bus you can get fairly close to the entrance.
-If you have mobility problems please read this Access Guide.
+There is no public parking at the castle unless you are a Blue Badge holder and then it’s first come first served. if you’re on a tour bus you can get fairly close to the entrance.